 Anything beyond two pages, however, can become a drudgery to review.
 Unless you’re in academia or a research field, this level of detail probably isn’t necessary.

 8. Don’t – Give the objective much weight

 That wordy paragraph at the top of the résumé that used to be popular?
 That information is obsolete, or at least it should be.
-It just takes up space and no one really reads it.
+It just takes up space and no one really reads it during the résumé screening.